charlescforgy/time-series-book/chapter_1_introduction/01_time_series.md

 ## Serial Correlation

 Consider the following thought experiment:

-** Thought Experiment **
+**Thought Experiment 1**

-Every day for a year you flip a coin and record the date and either 0 (tails) or 1 (heads).
+    Every day for a year you flip a coin and record the date and either -1 (tails) or 1 (heads).

 By the strict definition given above, this is indexed by time and therefore qualifies as a time series.
-However, in the context of business analysis and data science, we generally mean something more when we refer to a set of observations as a ``time series."
+However, in the context of business analysis and data science, we generally mean something more when we refer to a set of observations as a "time series."
+We will only consider a series to be a time series if the past has predictive value, often (but not always) due to causation.
+Knowing a full year of coin flips for a fair coin provides no more ability to predict the next flip&mdashthough a strong preponderance of one result may force us to re-evaluate our assumptions regarding the fairness of the coin.

+**Though Experiment 2**

+     You start a running tally at zero.
+Every day for a year you flip a coin and either subtract 1 (tails) or add 1 (heads).